It Was All A Dream

-A film series in which iconic films from the 1990s are placed in context: how did films respond to the prevailing existential angst at the time and what can we learn from it?
+A film series in which iconic films from the nineties are placed in context: how did films respond to the prevailing existential angst at the time and what can we learn from it?
 With an introduction or post-discussion each time.

-There are uncanny parallels between the 1990s and our current times.
+There are uncanny parallels between the nineties and our current times.
 After the fall of the Berlin Wall, we thought that history had ended.
 A period of freedom, accelerating technology, and economic prosperity followed.
 But unlimited possibilities also led to existential dread.
 The pop culture of the 1990s captured this angst in different ways.
 Grunge, rave, and slacker culture walked the silver lining between progress and nostalgia, opportunism and fear.
 In cinema, new technologies were embraced, and the tension between reality and illusion became dominant.

 What is real?